 Its exceptional location offers many walks on coastal paths or bike paths, with magnificent views sometimes on the Gulf of Morbihan, sometimes on the Bay of Quiberon.

-Surrounded by the sea, Locmariaquer has many beaches overlooking the Bay of Quiberon, ideal for enjoying the pleasures of swimming or water sports.
+Surrounded by the sea, Locmariaquer has many beaches overlooking the Bay of Quiberon, ideal for enjoying the pleasures of swimming or shore fishing.

 Like Carnac, Locmariaquer has a remarkable megalithic heritage.
 Many mounds, dolmens and covered walkways are to be discovered throughout the town, at the turn of trails and hamlets.

 The famous cairn of the Table-des-Marchands, the tumulus and the broken Grand Menhir of Er Grah, three exceptional monuments grouped together on the same megalithic site.